Donbas separatism: Ukraine

-In a February 2014 poll, 33% of residents in Donetsk oblast and 24% in Luhansk oblast wanted to form a single country with Russia.
+In a February 2014 poll by the Kyiv International Institute of Sociology, 33% of residents in Donetsk oblast and 24% in Luhansk oblast wanted to form a single country with Russia.
 A survey conducted in early March 2014 found 59% of Donbas residents favoured a federal system of national government over Ukraine's unitary one.
 A late March 2014 survey showed that in the Donbas 18% of residents supported separatist sentiments, 17% wanted their oblast to form an independent state, and 24% would like it to join a foreign country.

 As of 23 June 2022, Russian officials claimed to control 55% of the Donetsk region.